-Borehole design details: Borehole size shall be 6 Inch in diameter x 2 holes.
-(Refer

-Activity 1 - Site preparation - 5 m × 5 m area will be cleared appendix E.

-- Drilling equipment will be placed in position

-- Location of proposed boreholes are presented in

-Activity 2 - Borehole drilling: Main equipment's used shall be borehole drilling rig, mud pump, compressor and the method shall be rotary mud drilling which is most suited for Maldives.
+Borehole design details: Activity 1 - Site preparation Borehole size shall be 6 Inch in diameter x 2 Holes.
+(Refer appendix C for detailed drawing) - 5 m × 5 m area will be cleared Drilling equipment will be placed in position Location of proposed boreholes are presented in appendix E. Activity 2 - Borehole drilling: Main equipment used shall be borehole drilling rig, mud pump, compressor and the method shall be rotary mud drilling which is most suited for Maldives.
+Borehole drilling will be carried out in conformance to the EPA's borehole drilling guidelines.